nasimsoltani/nasimsoltani.github.io/_pages/projects.md

 <img align="center" width="100%" src="/images/wavy.png">
 <br/>

-## NNs In OFDM Receivers to Reduce Communication Overhead
+## PRONTO: NNs In OFDM Receivers to Reduce Communication Overhead

 <img align="left" width="40%" src="/images/pronto.drawio.png">
 <div style="text-align: justify; font-size: 16px">In IEEE 802.11 WiFi-based waveforms, the receiver performs coarse time and frequency synchronization using the first field of the preamble known as the legacy short training field (L-STF).
 The L-STF occupies upto 40% of the preamble length and takes upto 32 $\mu$s of airtime.
 With the goal of reducing communication overhead, we propose a modified waveform, where the preamble length is reduced by eliminating the L-STF.
 To decode this modified waveform, we propose a neural network (NN)-based scheme called PRONTO that performs coarse time and frequency estimations using other preamble fields, specifically the legacy long training field (L-LTF).
 Our contributions are threefold: (i) We present PRONTO featuring customized convolutional neural networks (CNNs) for packet detection and coarse carrier frequency offset (CFO) estimation, along with data augmentation steps for robust training. (ii) We propose a generalized decision flow that makes PRONTO compatible with legacy waveforms that include the standard L-STF. (iii) We validate the outcomes on an over-the-air WiFi dataset from a testbed of software defined radios (SDRs).
 Our evaluations show that PRONTO can perform packet detection with 100% accuracy, and coarse CFO estimation with errors as small as 3%.
 We demonstrate that PRONTO provides upto 40% preamble length reduction with no bit error rate (BER) degradation.
 We further show that PRONTO is able to achieve the same performance in new environments without the need to re-train the CNNs.
 Finally, we experimentally show the speedup achieved by PRONTO through GPU parallelization over the corresponding CPU-only implementations.</div>